Microsoft OWA 2013 IIS Integration

 Server Name/IP: The Swivel server IP address or hostname

-Context: Swivel install name, for a Swivel virtual or hardware appliance use pinsafe (not proxy)
+Context: Swivel install name, for a Swivel appliance use Swivel (not proxy)

-Use SSL Select tick box if SSL is used, for a Swivel virtual or hardware appliance tick this box.
+Use SSL Select tick box if SSL is used, for a Swivel appliance tick this box.
 This also ignores other certificate errors, such as site names not matching.

 Secret: The shared secret that must be entered also on the Swivel server Administration Console under Server/Agents

-Accept self-signed certificates Where SSL is used with self signed certificates, for a Swivel virtual or hardware appliance tick this box until a valid certificate is installed.
+Accept self-signed certificates Where SSL is used with self signed certificates, for a Swivel appliance tick this box until a valid certificate is installed.

 Proxy Server, Port, Context, Use SSL These are used to retrieve TURing or Pinpad images.
-If you are using a version of PINsafe that does not support Pinpad natively (3.9 or earlier), you will need the special version of the virtual or hardware appliance proxy that does support Pinpad.
-If you are not using Pinpad, you can set these to be the same as the first set of values: if you are not using a virtual or hardware appliance, you MUST set them to be the same.
+If you are using a version of PINsafe that does not support Pinpad natively (3.9 or earlier), you will need the special version of the appliance proxy that does support Pinpad.
+If you are not using Pinpad, you can set these to be the same as the first set of values: if you are not using an appliance, you MUST set them to be the same.
+Version 2.10 removes the proxy settings altogether.

 Server URL: Exchange Server URL, Example: https://<exchange.mycompany.com>